TelAPI/telapi-php/examples/README.md

 $auth_token  = '{AuthToken}';
 ```

-`{AccountSid}` and `{AuthToken}` must be changed with real credentials which you can find under [TelAPI dashboard](https://www.telapi.com/dashboard)
+`{AccountSid}` and `{AuthToken}` must be changed with real credentials which you can find at [TelAPI dashboard](https://www.telapi.com/dashboard)

 #### Step 2 - Change parameters ( if needed )

-In case that choosen example is [Send SMS](https://github.com/TelAPI/telapi-php/blob/master/examples/send-sms.php) you will need to update following block of the code:
+if you are trying to run the [Send SMS](https://github.com/TelAPI/telapi-php/blob/master/examples/send-sms.php) example you will need to update following block of the code:

 ```php
 $sms_message = $telapi->create('sms_messages', array(